Foreign National Loans & Non-U.S. Citizen Mortgages

 Apply for a Foreign National Loan Today

 A foreign national loan can be a great option for non-citizens looking to purchase real estate in the U.S. Work with the mortgage specialists at Griffin Funding to secure the financing you need.
-To take the first steps toward securing a non-U.S. citizen mortgage loan, contact us today by calling (855) 394-8288.
-You can also complete an application online to quickly find out which lending programs you may qualify for.
+To take the first steps toward securing a non-U.S. citizen mortgage loan, contact us today by calling (855) 394-8288 or reaching out through our website’s chat feature.
+You can also get started online to quickly find out which lending programs you may qualify for.

 An Individual Taxpayer Identification Number (ITIN) is a number issued by the IRS for tax purposes.
 If you work and pay taxes in the United States but don’t have a Social Security number, you have an ITIN.
 These numbers are issued to individuals regardless of immigration status, whether they’re residents or non-residents of the U.S.